-Our Portfolio Plans set out what we aim to deliver in the current year and what our performance targets are, using a range of national and local indicators.
+Our Portfolio Plans set out what the portfolio is aiming to deliver over the coming 3 years, what we are doing towards these aims in the current year and what our performance targets are using a range of national and local indicators.
 Overseeing the successful delivery of each plan is the joint responsibility of the Portfolio Holder and the members of the appropriate Policy Development and Scrutiny Committee (PDS).
-The Portfolios are aligned behind the priorities identified in Building a Better Bromley.
-The Health and Wellbeing Board brings together Bromley Councillors, Public Health, GPs, the Clinical Commissioning Group and the voluntary sector, to understand the local community's needs, agree priorities and encourage commissioners to work in a more joined up way.
+The Portfolios are aligned behind the priorities identified in Building a Better Bromley; Care Services, Education, Environment, Public Protection and Safety, Renewal and Recreation, Resources.